apache/flink/docs/ops/scala_shell.md

 </div>
 </div>

-Note, that the $ prefix of the TableFunction classname is a walkaround of a scala issue about incorrectly generated inner class name.
+Note, that the $ prefix of the TableFunction class name is a workaround of a scala issue about incorrectly generated inner class name.

 ### SQL